williamouyang/okta.github.io/docs/endpoints/sessions.md

 ~~~

 #### Create Session with Embed Image URL
+{:.api .operation}

-Validates a user's credentials and returns a URL with a one-time token for 1x1 transparent image that can be used to set a session cookie in the user's browser
+Validates a [user's](users.html) credentials and returns a URL with a one-time token for 1x1 transparent image that can be used to set a session cookie in the [user's](users.html) browser

 ##### Request
+{:.api .request}

 ~~~ ruby
 curl -v -H "Authorization: SSWS yourtoken" \